Connecting GA4 and GSC

 AI traffic filter

 The AI Traffic toggle in the GA4 filter bar switches the entire dashboard from all traffic to AI-referred traffic only.
-When active, every metric and chart reflects only visitors who arrived from an AI platform (ChatGPT, Perplexity, Claude, Gemini, etc.).
+When active, every metric and chart reflects only visitors who arrived from an AI platform (ChatGPT, Perplexity, Claude, Gemini, etc.).- All Traffic

 Default view.
 Shows all visitors regardless of how they arrived.
 Use this to understand your overall traffic performance.